Updated: Sep 5

 It also is helpful for clients to send a video of the shoot location so we can prep lighting needs in advance of the shoot.

-Next we collaborate in Pinterest using a shared mood board so we are very clear on the vision for the shoot.
-This is also a great way to select poses, styling and the feel of the overall brand shoot.
+Next we collaborate in Pinterest using a shared mood board so we are very clear on the vision & shotlist prior to shoot day.
+This is also a great way to select poses, styling, and the overall feel of brand shoot.
+On shoot day I will guide you where to position the phone and yourself and away we go!

 If you feel comfortable, it will show in your photos.